rcarrata/rcarrata.github.io/_posts/2022-01-24-secure-argo-supply-chain.md

 NOTE: the credentials will be asked, use the gtuser and gtpass credentials used to generate the user.

-* Check in the Gitea server that the commit is properly signed with the GPG key, imported in the early steps:
+* Check in the Gitea server that the commit is properly signed with the GPG key imported in the earlier steps:

 [![](/images/argosecure2.png "argosecure2.png")]({{site.url}}/images/argosecure2.png)

-* Click on the specific commit signed for get more details:
+* Click on the specific commit signed to get more details:

 [![](/images/argosecure3.png "argosecure3.png")]({{site.url}}/images/argosecure3.png)